Decaf coffee is the perfect choice if you’re looking for a way to enjoy the taste without all the caffeine. But how is decaf made?

 For a thoroughly decaffeinated coffee, the solvent is collected through relevant means and reused several times while the coffee beans are steamed in between sessions.
 This method is generally more economically viable and efficient.

-Methylene chloride, mentioned previously, can be deployed for the task, but the esters remain the preferred choice as they appear to absorb mostly caffeine, unlike other solvents.
+Methylene chloride, mentioned previously, can be deployed for the task, but the esters remain the preferred choice as they absorb mostly caffeine, unlike other solvents.

 The swiss water process

 The Swiss water process is a prominent decaffeinating method that sees the excellent absorption capacity of the charcoal filter being deployed.
-While the filter would result in a massive exodus of all manner of flavors from the coffee beans, compressed CO2 limits this to only the caffeine.
+While the filter would result in a massive exodus of flavors from the coffee beans, compressed CO2 limits this to only the caffeine.

 Similar to the first method, this method also witnesses the sacrificial coffee beans as the hot water is soaked with the beans and saturated in the process.
 What’s unusual is the ease of removal of caffeine by the charcoal filter.